Treatment for Fatty liver

 - Avoid fried foods.

-- Read the labels and whenever possible prepare your own meals so you know exactly what you are eating.
+- Read the labels and, whenever possible, prepare your meals so you know exactly what you are eating.

 - Gradually increase your levels of physical exercise.

-Reducing your fat intake is obviously healthy.
-In general, you should try to reduce your calorie intake by about 500 calories per day.
-This might seem like a lot, but in reality, this could be a few cups of coffee, a snack or two, and smaller portions of your meals.
-When you look at the picture in its entirety, you can see this is a small sacrifice for your overall health to flourish.
+Reducing your fat intake is healthy.
+You should reduce your calorie intake by about 500 calories per day.
+This might seem like a lot, but this could be a few cups of coffee, a snack or two, and smaller portions of your meals.
+The picture shows that this is a small sacrifice for your overall health to flourish.

-Prior to increasing your physical activity as part of your Treatment for Fatty liver you need to consult your doctor.
-In some situations, when an underlying medical condition does not allow you to safely increase your physical activity your doctor will need to determine a safe method for you to take advantage of.
+Before increasing your physical activity as part of your treatment for fatty liver, consult your doctor.
+In some situations, when an underlying medical condition does not allow you to increase your physical activity safely, your doctor must determine a safe method for you to take advantage of.

-It is possible your doctor will recommend physical therapy to assist you in increasing physical activity and assist you in burning calories to lose the weight needed to increase your health.
+Your doctor may recommend physical therapy to help you increase physical activity and burn calories to lose the weight needed to improve your health.

 Never make any modifications to your lifestyle without the approval of your medical care provider.
 He or she understands your medical conditions and will know exactly what is safe for you and what could cause more harm to other conditions.

 However, many individuals are opting to take advantage of other forms of treatment for fatty livers.
 Depending on the actual root cause of the disease.